anu-01/AppInsights-Playwright/README.md

 - **Synthetic Monitoring**: Provides real-time monitoring of website availability
 - **Early Detection**: Detects authentication issues before they impact users
 - **Scalable**: Runs in Azure Functions, eliminating the need for a dedicated server
 - **Integrated with Application Insights**: Allows tracking of availability trends over time

+## Learn More

+To learn more about writing Playwright tests, visit the [Playwright Documentation](https://playwright.dev/docs/writing-tests).